nazimur-rahiman/sparkle-dental/site/content/services/_index.md

     imageUrl: img/dentist-cleaning-child-s-teeth_23-2149195888.jpg
-  - heading: Inlays & Onlays
-    text: >-2
-       Inlays are restorations from porcelain or composite resin material matching the color of the tooth, and provide almost invisible dental restoration while repairing the chewing surface.
-Dental inlays are generally more durable than regular fillings.
-      An onlay is a method used to repair a tooth that has more extensive damage affecting a greater surface of the tooth
-    imageUrl: img/dental-check-up-3845713.jpg
-  - heading: Geriatric dentistry - Caring for Elderly
+  - heading: GERIATRIC DENTISTRY - CARING FOR ELDERLY
-    text: >+
+    text: >-
       Mouth is referred to as a mirror of overall health.
 Eating nutritious wholesome meal becomes more important as we age.
-Healthy teeth and mouth are needed   to chew food and maintain a good quality of life.
+Healthy teeth and mouth are needed even in old age  to chew food and maintain a good quality of life.

       As individuals age, they may encounter specific dental challenges that require tailored care and attention.
 At Sparkle Dental Clinic, we prioritize the unique needs of our senior patients, providing comprehensive and compassionate dental services to ensure their continued oral well-being.